The awakening of the Olympian goddesses

 Rachel Convers's two new creations, named Téa and Elena, are a celebration of the goddesses of Olympus.
 Imbued with an ethereal lightness, the majestic sculptures of Téa and Elena stand proudly, carved in a dazzlingly pure white marble, alabaster.
 This diaphanous dominant contrasts with the pre-established codes of the Collector collection, and affirms Rachel Convers's new artistic choice.

 In the context of the goddesses Téa and Elena, the question of gender emerges.
-The two deities seem to transcend patriarchal boundaries, simultaneously embodying feminine traits as well as elements borrowed from the masculine register.
-The artist is once again seeking to establish the ambiguity of gender.
-The femininity of Elena, whose name refers to the sun, is immediately apparent through the flowers and the chignon.
-However, the artist creates a contrast by including a butterfly close to the heart, like a messenger of amorous disorder.
+The two divinities seem to transcend patriarchal boundaries, simultaneously embodying feminine traits as well as elements borrowed from the masculine register.
+Once again, the artist is seeking to establish the ambiguity of gender.
+Téa, whose name evokes the goddess, confronts the viewer with a troubling ambivalence between the symbols of femininity, such as flowers and butterflies, and a face with androgynous features.

 The intimate revelation of Téa and Élena portraits by Rachel Convers